Moudoux/EMC/README.md

 Built in commands
 -------------------

-You can type `.version` to check what EMC version you are running, you can type `.cinfo` to see what client is loaded.
+You can type `.version` to check what EMC version you are running, you can type `.mods` to see all loaded mods.
-You can also type `.unload` to eject mods running in your client.
+You can also type `.unload [mod name]` to eject loaded mods.

 Why use EMC?
 -------------------